by Matt Gibson

 In The Ground

 Hydrangeas like sunlight and prefer a few hours of direct morning sun, followed by nice afternoon in the partial shade.
 Dig a hole that is slightly larger than the pot the hydrangeas came in to begin with.
 Add a small amount of high-phosphorus fertilizer to the bottom of the hole you dug.
-Make sure that the crown of the plant (where the base of the stem meets the soil) is even with the ground level.
+Make sure that the crown of the plant (where the bottom of the stem meets the soil) is even with the ground level.
 Then cover with soil, and water thoroughly.
 Hydrangeas prefer a moist and loamy soil.
 Loamy refers to a mixture between sand, silt, and clay.
 Make sure to check the soil often to make sure that it isn’t completely dry or soaking wet, and amend as needed by sticking your fingers an inch or two into the soil to see if the soil is moist or not.

 It is better to give hydrangeas a heavy soaking of water once a day during the morning or early afternoon than to water it multiple times per day.
 Prune dead stems and blooms as often as possible, and during the winter, add a protective layer of mulch, pine straw, and leaves six to eight inches high to protect buds from getting too cold or getting tossed about in harsh winds.
 For younger hydrangeas, a cage might be a good addition for additional protection, not only from harsh winter weather, but from pests like bunny rabbits who might munch on hydrangeas for a water-packed snack during dry winter months.